MagicGamerRMG/MagicGamerRMG/README.md

 # Ah, Hey there, im MagicGamer 👋
-Im Mainly a Discord Bot Developer for my studio [Invomagic](https://invomagic.com) :]
+Personal site i work on from time to time as i learn: https://magicgamer.xyz Im Mainly a Discord Bot Developer for my studio [Invomagic](https://invomagic.com) :]
 I also do **Discord Server Management & Design**